How Can A Chiropractor Treat Whiplash in Littleton CO?

-Whiplash in Littleton and Columbine is a common injury to the neck muscles that occur when the head is rapidly moved backward or forward and then speedily “whipped” in the opposite direction.
+Whiplash in Littleton CO is a common injury to the neck muscles that occur when the head is rapidly moved backward or forward and then speedily "whipped" in the opposite direction.
 This can cause short-term or acute neck pain and restricted movement.
 The ligaments and muscles in the neck are stretched beyond the normal motion range.
 The soft tissues can tear or sprain leading to discomfort and pain.

 Common risk factors and symptoms

 While it commonly arises from a car accident, people get whiplash also from high-impact sports, amusement park rides, or even sudden falls.
 The common symptoms of whiplash are: